whuang37/whuang37.github.io/_pages/about.md

 Previously, I worked at [Pacific Northwest National Laboratory](https://www.pnnl.gov/) as an Applied Decision Systems and Analytics Intern, [Intel 3DAT](https://www.intel.com/content/www/us/en/architecture-and-technology/3d-athlete-tracking.html) as a Biomechanics Co-Op, [UCLA Athletics](https://uclabruins.com/) as the Data Analytics and Sports Science Project Lead, and the [National Institutes of Health -- Office of AIDS Research](https://www.oar.nih.gov/) as a Data Science Fellow.

 When I am not working or writing a website bio, I am probably modding consoles and controllers, training for my next powerlifting meeting, or at the arcade.

+I would love to chat about research or anything else!
+The best way to reach me is by email at william[dot]huang[at]ucla[dot]edu.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->